mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 There are two directives to choose from, depending on your application:

-`scrolling-tabs` is an element directive that *replaces* your standard Bootstrap `ul.nav-tabs` element.
+`scrolling-tabs` is a component directive that *replaces* your standard Bootstrap `ul.nav-tabs` element.

-`scrolling-tabs-wrapper` is an attribute directive that *wraps* either a standard Bootstrap `ul.nav-tabs` element or an AngularUI Bootstrap `tabset` element.
+`scrolling-tabs-wrapper` is a behavioral directive that *wraps* either a standard Bootstrap `ul.nav-tabs` element or an AngularUI Bootstrap `tabset` element.

 Note: Similar to [Bootstrap tabs](http://getbootstrap.com/javascript/#tabs), nested tabs are not supported.